rrjonathan/rrjonathan/README.md

 - 👀 I’m interested in learning backend programming languages.
 - 🌱 I’m currently learning .Net Blazor.
 - 💞️ I’m looking to collaborate on any project based on .NET, typescript.
-- 📫 You can reach me at jonathan@comunidad.unam.mx
+- 📫 You can reach me at jonathan.ramos@comunidad.unam.mx

 <!---
 rrjonathan/rrjonathan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.